Managing Relationship Obsessive-Compulsive Disorder (ROCD) Symptoms

 In response to these unwanted obsessive doubts and intrusive thoughts, they may then try to monitor their own feelings toward their partner or seek reassurance from others about their relationship.

-People with ROCD might get married, despite their misgivings, and then go on to doubt their marriage and feel as though they should have waited.
+People with ROCD might get married, despite these thoughts, and then go on to doubt their marriage and feel as though they should have waited.
 They may also engage in other relationships to search for a more suitable partner.
 While the symptoms of ROCD may feel as though they are solid indicators that a relationship is not viable, they are a legitimate subset of OCD recognized by the International OCD Foundation, and they can present significant challenges to a person’s life and their relationships.
 One study, titled “Relationship Obsessive-Compulsive Disorder: Interference, Symptoms, and Maladaptive Beliefs,” found that individuals with ROCD exhibited maladaptive relationship-related beliefs and significant depressive symptoms.

 People with undiagnosed ROCD may internalize their symptoms and feel as though something is wrong with them or that they are incapable of love, intimacy, or solid romantic relationships because they can’t stop thinking about problems—whether real or imagined.
 These people might engage in only passing relationships, avoid marriage, and avoid having children—all to keep the anxiety and compulsions that arise in relationships in check.
 Over time, the lack of connection and intimacy can lead to a worsening of ROCD symptoms and can even result in additional diagnoses, such as depression.
 People who experience ROCD may also experience severe personal distress, low self-esteem, low relationship satisfaction, and impaired sexual functioning.